vetolet/sddm-theme-minesddm/README.md

 ### Theme Configuration

 Modify the `theme.conf` file to adjust the appearance and behavior of the theme.
+There are many options for you to adjust as you like

 ---